VecComp: Vector Computing via MIMO Digital Over-the-Air Computation: Introduction

 \section{Introduction}

 \acresetall

-Over-the-air computation (OAC) emerges at the confluence of computation and communication domains~\cite{nazer2007computation}.
-OAC facilitates the computation of mathematical functions by leveraging the superposition characteristic of wireless \ac{MAC}~\cite{abari2015airshare}.
+Over-the-air computation (OAC) emerges at the confluence of computation and communication domains.
+OAC facilitates the computation of mathematical functions by leveraging the superposition characteristic of wireless \ac{MAC}~\cite{nazer2007computation}.
 This leads to a high-rate data aggregation protocol that can potentially be essential for the next generation of communication networks, catering to applications such as the Internet of Things (IoT) and edge machine learning~\cite{hellstrom2022wireless}.
-When developing communication protocols, focusing on spectral efficiency and swift aggregation is crucial, especially for applications in smart urban infrastructure, advanced transportation systems, and healthcare monitoring~\cite{daei2023blind}.

 OAC, initially focused on analog modulation~\cite{goldenbaum2013harnessing,gastpar2008uncoded}, faces challenges with digital modulation due to nonlinearity and lack of digital coding, impacting reliability and compatibility with digital systems.
 Recent research addresses these issues by developing basic digital OAC design for a specific function \cite{zhu2020one}.
 Further advancements that we have conducted have established OAC's compatibility with digital channel coding and generalized digital modulation~\cite{saeed2023ChannelComp,razavikia2023SumCode}; our recent results enable reliable computation and aggregation results, enhancing OAC's robustness and efficiency in modern digital communication systems.